jackkelly-bayliss/api/README.md

-# some api
+# Livida API
-this is an api
+Welcome to the Livida API, this API is used on the official Discord Bot.
+LividaST/bot